rangerz/dotfiles/docs/windows.md

 ## Windows Settings (Win + i)

-- Windows Settinss
+- Windows Settings
   - System
     - Display
       - Extend desktop (Win + p)
+    - Multitasking
+      - Desktops
+        - On the taskbar, show all the open windows -> On all desktops
+        - Show all open windows when I press Alt+Tab -> On all desktops
+      - Title bar windows shake -> On
-    - For develoers
+    - For developers
       - Enable sudo -> On
         - Configure how sudo runs applications -> inline
   - Time & Language